 1. Observe Your Dog for Other Symptoms

-Check to see if your pooch is experiencing any other symptoms other than the runny nose that could give you a clue as to what the problem might be.
+Check to see if your pooch is experiencing any other symptoms other than the dog runny nose that could give you a clue as to what the problem might be.

 If you find that the dog seems happy and healthy and is not acting out of the ordinary, aside from a dog's runny nose, at least you will know that there is no need to panic.

 2. What to Do If Your Dog’s Nose Is Bleeding

-If you notice blood (PDF) coming out alongside regular nasal discharge, hold the dog’s head back and hold a tissue, towel, cloth or anything absorbent to the nose to control the bleeding if it's heavy.
+If you notice blood (PDF) coming out alongside regular nasal discharge, hold the dog’s head back and hold a tissue, towel, cloth, or anything absorbent to the nose to control the bleeding if it's heavy.

-You can also apply a cold compress the top of a dog’s nose between the eyes and the nostrils.
+You can also apply a cold compress to the top of a dog’s nose between the eyes and the nostrils.
 However, do not insert anything into the dog's nostril.

 3. Avoid Allergy Triggers That Cause a Dog Runny Nose

-This might mean not smoking or burning strong candles or incense around your dog, and ensuring that their bed or crate is well ventilated.
+This might mean not smoking or burning strong candles or incense around your dog and ensuring that their bed or crate is well ventilated.

 4. What to Do If Your Dog Has Inhaled an Object

 A sign that your dog’s runny nose is due to them inhaling something, like a blade of grass or a seed, is when the discharge only seems to be coming out of one nostril.

-Alternatively, if you can see it, and your dog is calm and patient, perhaps you have a friend with you to sooth or hold the dog, then you can attempt to remove the object carefully with a pair of tweezers.
+Alternatively, if you can see it and your dog is calm and patient, perhaps you have a friend with you to soothe or hold the dog, then you can attempt to remove the object carefully with a pair of tweezers.

 Do not attempt this if the object is large or further up in the nostril.
-If your dog jerks you could injure them or make the problem worse.
+If your dog jerks, you could injure them or make the problem worse.

-|BoogieBulb Baby Nasal Aspirator and Booger Sucker...||1,649 Reviews||$12.99||Buy on Amazon|
+|BoogieBulb Baby Nasal Aspirator and Booger Sucker...||599 Reviews||Check Price|

 However, it could be a sign that something more serious is wrong with your dog.
 Always pay attention and never ignore when your pet is acting out of the ordinary, and you might be able to prevent something bad from escalating.

 READ NEXT: 5 Best Remedies for Dog’s Dry or Itchy Nose